 (c) Covered inpatient hospital services at a network hospital shall be a paid-in-full benefit.
-Covered inpatient hospital services at a non-network hospital shall be reimbursed at 90% of charges, subject to a separate annual non-network coinsurance maximum of \$1,500 per enrollee, per spouse or domestic partner, and per dependent children.
+Covered inpatient hospital services at a non-network hospital shall be reimbursed at 90% of charges.
+Covered enrollee expenses for non-network inpatient hospital services will be included in the combined annual coinsurance maximum set forth in Article 9.3(b) of the Agreement.

 Emergency room and other outpatient services covered by the hospital contract and rendered at a network hospital shall be paid-in-full except for the appropriate copayment.
 For emergency room services rendered at a non-network hospital and covered by the hospital contract, reimbursement shall be at the billed charges minus the emergency room copayment for outpatient services covered by the hospital contract and rendered at a non-network hospital, reimbursement shall be at the billed charges minus the enrollee share.
-The enrollee's share of the charge for covered outpatient services shall be the larger of (a) the \$75 non-network hospital copayment, or (b) 10% of billed charges, subject to the separate annual non-network coinsurance maximum of \$1,500 per enrollee, per spouse or domestic partner, and per dependent children.
+The enrollee's share of the charge for covered outpatient services shall be the larger of (a) the \$75 non-network hospital copayment, or (b) 10% of billed charges.
+Covered enrollee expenses for non-network outpatient hospital services will be included in the combined annual coinsurance maximum set forth in Article 9.3(b) of the Agreement.
 Once an enrollee, enrolled spouse or domestic partner, or all dependent children combined, have met the annual coinsurance maximum, all subsequent eligible non-network outpatient services for that enrollee, enrolled spouse or domestic partner, or all dependent children combined, for the balance of the calendar year will be paid subject to network level copayments.
 Inpatient anesthesiology, pathology and radiology services received at a network hospital will become a paid-in-full (less any appropriate copayment) benefit.